 - Segment creation for real-time marketing applications.
 A CDP should be able to create segments for real-time marketing applications, enabling marketers to make segment data immediately (often instantly) available for use in other marketing applications – to drive relevant, real-time customer messaging and experiences.

 - Data availability with other systems.
 CDPs enable marketers to expose data to other systems – making that data available to places such as customer analytics, customer engagement platforms and more.

 - Compliance with governance and privacy legislation.
-Compliance with legislation such as the EU’s recent GDPR (General Data Protection Regulation), alongside maintaining a transparent, responsible and secure approach to data must always be a priority for any data solution – and for anyone working with data.
+Compliance with legislation such as the EU’s GDPR (General Data Protection Regulation), alongside maintaining a transparent, responsible, and secure approach to data must always be a priority for any data solution – and for anyone working with data.

 As we’ve explored, the CDP landscape can be a confusing place.
 And while a quality CDP solution should support the points above, the scope of capability may still vary between vendors.
 As such a CDP investment may still require additional support from other technologies and professional services, depending on the range of capabilities required.

 Because of this and because every organisation has a unique situation, martech stack, data ecosystem, and more, it’s important to evaluate whether a CDP solution will really suit current and future needs before investing.

 5 / Evaluating Whether a CDP Fits Your Needs